-“Prolonged illumination with ultraviolet light is toxic for cells and is therefore a clear limitation as well as having little tissue penetration capacity,” said Dr. Ernest Giralt of the Institute for Research in Biomedicine (IRB Barcelona).
+“Prolonged illumination with ultraviolet light is toxic for cells and is therefore a clear limitation, as well as having little tissue penetration capacity,” said Dr. Ernest Giralt of the Institute for Research in Biomedicine (IRB Barcelona).

-Additionally, the photoconversion of the compounds needs to be improved, as does their stability in the dark, to be able to “on demand, design them in such a way that they relax rapidly when irradiation with light stops or that they ‘remember’ for hours or days the light stimulation received,” added Pau Gorostiza, ICREA professor and head of the Nanoprobes and Nanoswitches Lab at the Institute for Bioengineering of Catalonia (IBEC).
+Additionally, the photoconversion of the compounds must be improved, as does their stability in the dark, to be able to “on demand, design them in such a way that they relax rapidly when irradiation with light stops or that they ‘remember’ for hours or days the light stimulation received,” added Pau Gorostiza, ICREA professor and head of the Nanoprobes and Nanoswitches Lab at the Institute for Bioengineering of Catalonia (IBEC).

 “Photosensitive peptides act like traffic lights and can be made to give a green or red light for cell endocytosis,” Giralt said.
 “They are powerful tools for cell biology.”